jewelsofthought/neshama/site/posts/tol/components.md

 - spread only by word-of-mouth
 - hand out cards, with code
   - needs to be activated.
-  - i call in say i have handed out card (activate)
+  - i notify i have handed out card (activate)

+## Verification

+- Public Key Rings
+- First Verified by other members who have met the person, and know who he/she is.